Ian Happ Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.74 team ERA ranks sixth across all league pitching staffs.
+- The Rays' 3.71 team ERA ranks fifth among all MLB pitching staffs.

-- Rays pitchers combine to allow 59 total home runs at a rate of 1.1 per game (to rank 12th in baseball).
+- Rays pitchers combine to rank 12th in baseball in home runs surrendered (60 total, 1.1 per game).

-- In his last time out on Wednesday, the left-hander tossed seven innings against the Toronto Blue Jays, allowing one earned run while surrendering four hits.
+- His last time out was on Thursday against the Toronto Blue Jays, when the righty went seven innings, surrendering one earned run while giving up six hits.

+- The 29-year-old has amassed an ERA of 3.17, with 8.7 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.